-Windows has taken an innovative approach to addressing the issue of the insecure boot which prevailed for a long time.
+Windows has taken an innovative approach to address the issue of the insecure boot, which prevailed for a long time.
 Power attackers and virus developers prefer customizing virus and designing them to attack the PC right at the time of boot.
-It is probably because boot time is when security is at its weakest and antivirus and firewall do not guard the system.
+It is probably because boot time is when security is at its weakest, and antivirus and firewall do not guard the system.

 Let’s take a few minutes and go over some common scenarios we face today:

 - Antivirus starts functioning way after boot completes.

 - Unsigned applications (chat apps, torrent apps, etc.) begin to appear before you start your work.

 - All the unwanted application ultimately slows down your PC, thus adding more to the pain.

 It is a universal temptation to get things done in a matter of seconds.
 Well, Microsoft has guaranteed it with a fast boot time of around eight seconds and with much more security as well, this time.

 Let’s check out what Windows does with its Measured Boot:

 - Secure boot stops malware in its tracks and makes Windows significantly more resistant to attacks.
 In the worst case, if the virus has already made it into your PC, Windows will block its spread and actions until the operating system is loaded, and antivirus takes guard.

 - If at any moment during boot, Windows finds un-trusted applications trying to load, Windows will block its actions.
 Read Early-Launch Anti-Malware (ELAM) technology.